-Overlap pool liners must match the exact length and width of your above ground pool in order to have a proper fit.
+Overlap Pool Liners must match the exact length and width of your above ground pool in order to have a proper fit.
 It is not important to have the liner match the pool’s height.
 They have additional material so that they can overlap the wall and be held down with coping strips.
 Overlap liners are the liners that you can see from the outside of the pool near the top.

-The extra material provided in the height of an overlap liner will fit either a 48”, 52” or a 54” tall pool.
+The extra material provided in the height of an overlap liner will fit either a 48”, 52”, or a 54” tall pool.
 It is possible to tuck the additional material under the top ledge to make it less visible.

 Overall, the overlap liners provide some major benefits.
 Overlap pool liners are very easy to install and can be slightly adjusted as the pool is filling with water, making it the perfect choice for a DIY project.
-They are generally less expensive (depending on the print) and if there are any questions on the exact height of your pool, an overlap pool liner will fit a variation of heights.
+They are generally less expensive (depending on the print) and if there are any questions on the exact height of your pool, an overlap pool liner will fit a variety of heights.

 Unibead Pool Liners

-Unibead pool liners must match the exact length, width AND height of your above ground pool.
+Unibead Pool Liners must match the exact length, width, AND height of your above ground pool.
 These liners are custom cut in every direction so it is important to know your exact pool size.

-Unibead Liner as a J-Hooker Liner
+Unibead Liner As A J-Hook Liner

-We recommend Unibead liners to be used just the way they come out of the box, as a j-hook liner.
+We recommend Unibead Liners to be used just the way they come out of the box, as a j-hook liner.
 It simply clips right on to the top of the pool wall and you would not need bead receiver.
 This seals off the inside of the pool wall to avoid the corrosion problems caused by chemically treated water that gets between the gaps of the 4′ long bead receiver tracks.

-However, some pool models require a standard beaded liner and the Unibead liner can easily be adapted for this purpose.
+However, some pool models require a standard Beaded Liner and the Unibead Liner can easily be adapted for this purpose.

-Installing a Unibead Liner as a Beaded Liner
+Installing A Unibead Liner As A Beaded Liner

-Beaded liners attach to a special tracking called a “bead receiver”.
+Beaded Liners attach to a special tracking called a “bead receiver”.
 The main benefit of installing your pool this way is to make your next liner change easier.
 With bead receiver, the pool liner can be removed and reinstalled without having to remove the top ledges.
 Need a liner replacement?
 A beaded liner makes for the easiest change.
-This is especially important when decking is installed above the pools top ledge.
+This is especially important when decking is installed above the pool’s top ledge.
 After draining the water, the old liner can be removed and the new liner replaced without disassembling the pool itself.

-Important to Know!
+Important To Know!